-In this information document, we offer you an overview of how the investment advice provided by your KBC Insurance agent meets the IDD rules, what that means to you as a client and precisely what you can expect from your KBC Insurance agent and when.
+In this information document, we offer you an overview of how the investment advice provided by your KBC Insurance agent meets the insurance distribution directive, what that means to you as a customer, and precisely what you can expect from your KBC Insurance agent and when.

-- What products can your KBC Insurance agent advise on?
+- Which savings-linked and investment-type insurance products may your KBC Insurance agent provide advice on?

 - What does product advice from your KBC Insurance agent consist of?

-For which types of investment product can you go to your KBC Insurance agent for advice?
+For which investment products can you go to your KBC Insurance agent for advice?

 What does product advice from your KBC Insurance agent consist of?

-The advice your KBC Insurance agent will provide you on savings and investment-type insurance always takes the form of product advice.
+The advice your KBC Insurance agent will provide you on savings-linked and investment-type insurance products always takes the form of product advice.

 Product advice consists of the following:

-- Summary of the advice in the ‘Advisory Overview’
+- Summary of the advice and checks in an ‘overview of advice’

-- Advisory approach within profile approach: whenever advice is provided, the risks of the individual investment are considered
+- Advice according to product approach: whenever advice is provided, the risks are considered for the individual investment

-- Buying and selling advice if you request it or on the agent’s initiative (e.g. based on suitability for the client or when an existing investment matures).
+- Buying and selling advice if you request it or on the agent’s initiative (for example, based on market trends, suitability for the customer or when an existing investment matures)